Conducting Research: Milstein Division

-A selection of the resources available to family historians in the Milstein Division, Room 121 of the NYPL Stephen A. Scwarzman Building and at The New York Public Library.
+A selection of the resources available to family historians in the Milstein Division, Room 121 of the NYPL Stephen A. Schwarzman Building and at The New York Public Library.

-All public reading rooms in the Stephen A. Schwarzman Building offer access to computers featuring a Selected Electronic Resources menu.
-Library licensed subscription databases and notable free Internet sites are listed under the topic Genealogy.
-The Milstein Division provides free and unlimited access to the over 70 genealogy and genealogy related databases including:
+All public reading rooms in the Stephen A. Schwarzman Building offer access to computers featuring the Library's Articles and Databases electronic resources menu.
+Library licensed subscription databases and notable free internet sites are listed under the subject Genealogy.
+Among the databases we subscribe to for free and unlimited on-site use by the public are:

-The Milstein Division maintains a rich and varied collection of visual materials and ephemera some of which are not cataloged or indexed.
-Nearly every important topic in United States and New York City history is represented in this collection, which includes photographs, postcards, scrapbooks, pamphlets, and clippings.
-NYPL Digital Collections provides access to thousands of these images including historic photographs of New York City from our collection.
+The Milstein Division maintains a rich and varied collection of visual materials and ephemera.
+Nearly every important topic in United States and New York City history is represented in this collection, which includes photographs, postcards, scrapbooks, pamphlets and clippings.
+Many of these materials have been digitized and are accessible anywhere via NYPL Digital Collections.

 Vital records—birth, marriage, and death records—are invaluable sources of information to genealogists and family historians.
 The Milstein Division provides access to numerous print and digitized indexes of these records as well as information about the location of these records.